keboola/connection-docs/components/extractors/database/sqldb/index.md

 SELECT char(34) + REPLACE([my_varchar_column], char(34), char(34) + char(34)) + char(34) FROM [my_table]
 {% endhighlight %}

-The extractor will still work if you don't do these things, but the BCP will fail and the backup, much slower method will be used.
+The extractor will still work if you don't do these things, but the BCP will fail and the backup, a much slower method will be used.
 In that case the message `BCP command failed: ...
 Attempting export using pdo_sqlsrv` will be logged in the extraction job events.

 ### Azure-Hosted MS SQL Server
 An SQL Server instance hosted on Azure will normally have a host name such as `[srvName].databases.windows.net`.
-If the hostname is provided as IP address e.g. `123.123.123.123` the username needs to have the suffix `@[srvName]` as in, for example, `keboola@srvKeboola`.
+If the hostname is provided as an IP address, for example, `123.123.123.123`, the username needs to have the suffix `@[srvName]` as in, for example, `keboola@srvKeboola`.

 ### Snowflake
 When extracting data from a Snowflake database, the permissions must be set to allow the specified user to use the specified warehouse.

-The following SQL code creates the role and user `KEBOOLA_SNOWFLAKE_EXTRACTOR` and grants them access to `MY_WAREHOUSE` warehouse, `MY_DATA` database, and `MY_SCHEMA` schema.
+The following SQL code creates the role and user `KEBOOLA_SNOWFLAKE_EXTRACTOR` and grants them access to the warehouse `MY_WAREHOUSE`, the database `MY_DATA`, and the schema `MY_SCHEMA`.

 {% highlight sql %}
 CREATE ROLE KEBOOLA_SNOWFLAKE_EXTRACTOR;